-Keeping The Peace: How To Approach A Pathological Liar
+Keeping Peace: How To Approach A Pathological Liar

-pathological liar can be described as someone who compulsively lies about any number of things in life; their lies can go beyond the occasional white lie and become a regular habit.
+A pathological liar can be described as someone who compulsively lies about any number of things in life; a pathological liar lies can go beyond the occasional white lie and become a regular, pathological habit.
 Lying pathologically in this way can be the result of some mental health conditions.
 However, there may be no medical or psychological reason for pathological or frequent lying.
 Those who lie often may do so to gain acceptance and sympathy, to get out of trouble, or prevent feelings caused by an uncomfortable situation.
 Sometimes, pathological lying may occur for no discernible reason at all.

 How do white lies differ from pathological lies?